acumos/vm-predictor/readme.md

     "ET" -- Extra Trees
     "ET_SC" -- Extra Trees with Scaler

-The set_param (-i) switch gives command-line access to one or more if the model's internal parameters.
+The set_param (-i) switch gives command-line access to one or more of the model's internal parameters.
 If "RF" is selected (the default), one can for example set the number of estimators to 18 with:  "-i rf__n_estimators 18".

 Code for choices "H2O" and "ARIMA" also exists but require a scikit wrapper to function within crome_multi.py (not included).